The write path is your architecture

 -> update analytics

 The user waits for the fact.
 Workers handle the effects.
+That single division is most of the work.

 def create_post(user_id, content, idempotency_key):